 Doctors' Surgery Center

 Riverside Doctors' Surgery Center is an ambulatory surgery center operating as a department of Riverside Regional Medical Center.
-This means that we are held to the same strict standards of quality and safety set for hospitals.
-The Center features operating suites in a design that promotes comfort, convenience and efficiency.
+This means that we are held to strict standards of quality and safety like those set for hospitals.
+The center features operating suites in a design that promotes comfort, convenience and efficiency.
 The surgeons perform endoscopic and minimally-invasive surgical procedures resulting in quicker recovery times for patients.
-All procedures are performed on an out-patient basis (no overnight stay).
-Our facility is surveyed by the Joint Commission, the 'gold standard' for our industry.
+All procedures are performed on an outpatient basis (no overnight stay).

 Riverside Doctors' Surgery Center